3mdeb/verified-boot/verified_boot_main.md

 It's worth noting that the "element" or "entity" in these definitions might not only be a software or hadware component, but also a person or an organization as well.
-A person using their computer **Trusts** the its hardware, software, firmware, the UEFI Secure Boot certificate issuers, the PKI Certificate Authorities and more.
+A person using their computer **Trusts** its hardware, software, firmware, the UEFI Secure Boot certificate issuers, the PKI Certificate Authorities and more.